handwrittenOCR/trocr_handwritten/README.md

 As part of our ongoing research endeavors, we intend to develop a tailored layout-parser that is specifically optimized for historical archive documents.
 Our aim is to enhance its capacity to accurately identify the precise regions within these documents where textual content is located.
 This adaptation is crucial for achieving a more refined and accurate document analysis process in the context of archival materials.

+To test the layout parsing we document all steps and how to use the script: [Layout Parsing](trocr_handwritten/README.md#parsing-layout)

 ### [TrOCR French Handwritten Model](https://huggingface.co/agomberto/trocr-large-handwritten-fr)